Sauna Assembly Guide

 Wood Ceiling

-Place the wooden roof layer on top of the walls.
+Place the wooden ceiling layer on top of the walls.

 Drill screws included through roof beams into the wall structure as shown in assembly video B below.